 STAFF LOUNGE: The lounge is reserved for staff only.
-Its purpose is to provide a positive, restful area in which staff members can relax and enjoy the company of their colleagues.
-To preserve this environment, we ask that parents and students refrain from entering this area without permission.
+Its purpose is to provide a positive, restful area where staff members can relax and enjoy the company of their colleagues.
+We ask parents and students to avoid entering this area without permission to preserve this environment.